Rehabilitation Science (PhD)

 Admission Requirements

 Because of the broad and varied interests of Rehabilitation Science PhD applicants, prerequisite courses vary depending on each applicant’s area of study.
-The majority of applicants are expected to have previous research experience through their undergraduate training or in post-graduate work.
-Recommended coursework includes the following areas:
+Applicants are expected to have previous research experience through their undergraduate training or in post-graduate work.
+Applicants are expected to have completed preparatory coursework in the following areas:

 Note that applicants are not required to be a physical therapist or possess an academic degree in physical therapy.